Alexander-Levy/sim_bot/README.md

 ## Dependencies
-This packages is designed to be require minimal set-up for robot simulations, so i tried to keep the dependencies to a minimum.
-Xacro is used for urdf flexibility, gazebo is the simulator being used, twist-mux is used so that the robot can listen to multiple topics for velocity commands, and slam-toolbox and navigation2 are a commonly used tools to give autonomy to a robot.
+This packages is designed to be require minimal set-up for robot simulations, so i tried to keep the dependencies to a minimum. xacro is used for urdf flexibility, gazebo is the simulator being used, twist-mux is used so that the robot can listen to multiple topics for velocity commands, and slam-toolbox and navigation2 are a commonly used tools to give autonomy to a robot.
 ```bash
 sudo apt install -y               \
     ros-humble-xacro              \